 5 Ways: How to Connect the iPhone to Wi-Fi - Step-by-Step

-Many people might not realize how simple yet essential it is to connect their iPhone to Wi-Fi.
+Many people might not realize how simple yet important it is to connect their iPhone to Wi-Fi.
 Whether you're a new iPhone user or just need a quick refresher, this article is your go-to guide.
+The built-in setting is usually the safest place to start before you try extra tools.

 Joining a Wi-Fi Network from iPhone's Control Center